cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 **What should you do if you receive one?**

 You need to advertise your IP prefixes to enable Magic Transit.
-More information in our [Dynamic advertisement page](https://developers.cloudflare.com/byoip/dynamic-advertisement).
+For more information, see [Dynamic advertisement page](https://developers.cloudflare.com/byoip/dynamic-advertisement).

 </div>
 </details>